-The Bay County School Board passed a Code of Student Conduct that lists violations and disciplinary actions that must be taken in order to deal with misconduct.
+Students are expected to follow the classroom rules established by the teacher and to abide by the 25 Expectations for Student Behavior.
+Students are expected to adhere to the NBHCA 25 Expectations, the NBH Handbook, and all school rules.
+The Bay County School Board passed a Code of Student Conduct / Behavior Matrix that lists violations and disciplinary actions that must be taken in order to deal with misconduct.
 This includes the district's bullying policy.
-Bay Haven/North Bay Haven will comply with the BDS Code of Conduct but retains the right to elevate standards and expectations for behavior.
+Bay Haven/North Bay Haven will comply with the BDS Code of Conduct / Behavior Matrix BUT retains the right to elevate standards and expectations for behavior.